v-studios/webxr-demo/README.rst

 Background Reading
 ==================

-“XR” is used to show the combination of VR and AR, virtual and augmented reality.
+“XR” is used to indicate the combination of VR and AR, virtual and augmented reality.

-WebXR is a Web application programming interface] that describes support for accessing augmented reality and virtual reality devices, such as the HTC Vive, Oculus Rift, Meta Quest, Google Cardboard, HoloLens, Apple Vision Pro, Android XR-based devices, Magic Leap or Open Source Virtual Reality (OSVR), in a web
+WebXR is a Web application programming interface that describes support for accessing augmented reality and virtual reality devices, such as the HTC Vive, Oculus Rift, Meta Quest, Google Cardboard, HoloLens, Apple Vision Pro, Android XR-based devices, Magic Leap or Open Source Virtual Reality (OSVR), in a web